tellor-io/TellorDocumentation/docs/UserSetup.md

 </details>
 <br>

-## Instructions

-Import UsingTellor.sol into your smart contract and ensure your contract inherits from it by adding "is UsingTellor".

 Through your contract's constructor function pass through the tellor address to the UsingTellor.sol contract similar to the contstructor function shown below.

 You'll also need to know what tellor ID you are querying in order to get the correct data.
 For a list of what data is available, you can check here: